Pros and Cons of Value-Based Pricing: What You Need To Know

 A hot topic in professional services, creative development agencies and freelance work is “fixed rate” vs “hourly”

-In this article, we’ll cover some of the pros and cons of value-based pricing.
+In this article, we’ll cover some of the advantages and disadvantages of value-based pricing.

 Charging an hourly rate can feel less scary than asking for a higher priced fixed rate package because you know you’ll be compensated for every hour you spend on a project.

 But there are drawbacks to trading time for money – not the least of which is that it limits your earning potential.

 Focus on results, not time